-How to use MQTT in the Electron project
+How to Integrate MQTT in Your Electron Project

 Shifan Yu

-How to use MQTT in the Electron project
+How to Integrate MQTT in Your Electron Project

-A basic Electron includes three files: package.json (metadata) main.js (code) and index.html (graphical user interface).
+A basic Electron includes three files: package.json (metadata), main.js (code), and index.html (graphical user interface).
 The frame is provided by the Electron executable file (electron.exe on Windows, electron.app on macOS, electron on Linux).
 Developers are free to add flags, customize icons, rename or edit Electron executable files.

-Project initialization
+Project Initialization

-New project
+New Project

 There are many ways to build a new project, but here is a brief list of a few:

-• To create manually, do the following in the self-built project directory
+Do the following in the self-built project directory

 cd your-project